-- 1. Retain the student in the current internship and Social Work Program on probationary status - 2.
+- 1. Retain the student in the current internship and Social Work Program on probationary status. - 2.
 Specify requirements and conditions for remaining in the internship and Social Work Program. - 3.
-Suspending the student from the internship and Social Work Program (can reapply in one year) - 4.
-Request a Level III review be convened by the Chair.
+Suspending the student from the internship and Social Work Program (can reapply in one year). - 4.
+Request a Level III review be convened by the Chair of the Department.